Expanded Georgia Tax Credits: Who Qualifies and How to Get Them

-Certain Deductions of Conservation Easements Now Require IRS Notification
+Reporting Required for Certain Deductions of Conservation Easements

-Since this alert was published, the deadline for special reporting has been extended.
-Please read the new alert, “Reporting Required for Certain Deductions of Conservation Easements,” for details.
 If you contribute a conservation easement to a qualified organization, then you’re not just protecting the natural value of that land for future generations.
-You may also be able to claim that contribution as a charitable deduction on your tax return.
-If you have invested in or plan to invest in a pass-through entity so you can benefit from a deduction for a charitable contribution of a conservation easement, a recent notice from the Internal Revenue Service (“IRS”) could affect you.
+There may be ways you can claim that contribution as a charitable deduction on your tax return.
+If you have invested in or plan to invest in a pass-through entity so you can benefit from a deduction for a charitable contribution of a conservation easement, a recent Notice from the Internal Revenue Service (“IRS”) could affect you.
 And, if you are considering whether to donate a conservation easement to charity with respect to property you already.
 Read More.